Sacrifice to Heaven

 Sacrifice to Heaven (祭天) is an Asian religious practice originating in the worship of Shangdi in China.
 In Ancient Chinese society, nobles of all levels constructed altars for Heaven.
 At first, only nobles could worship Shangdi but later beliefs changed and everyone could worship Shangdi.

 Modern Confucian churches make this practice available to all believers and it continues in China without a monarch.

 It has been influential on areas outside of China including Japan, Vietnam, and Korea.

-The Jì (祭) in the Chinese name is the same Ji as in Jesa.
+The Jì (祭) in the Chinese name is the same Je as in Jesa.

 History

 It first originated in the Shang dynasty.
 During the Zhou dynasty, Sacrifice to Heaven and Fen Shan, were privileges enjoyed exclusively by the Son of Heaven due to Shendao teachings.